abrahamnunes/fitr/docs/api/doc_agents.md

 fitr.agents.value_functions.DummyLearner()
 ```

-A critic for the random learner
+A critic/value function for the random learner

+This class actually contributes nothing except identifying that a value function has been chosen for an `Agent` object

+Arguments:

+- **env**: A `fitr.environments.Graph`

 ---